 The Conch is a forum for artists to present work in progress and receive feedback from the audience.

-- Room will be dark at times for presentations
+- Room may be dark at times to show presentations.